Kidnapping of Selsela Alikhil: Pakistani government

 On 17 July, the Pakistani Foreign Ministry confirmed that Selsela Alikhil had been assaulted and said the government was trying to apprehend the culprits, but in an about-turn on 18 July, the Pakistani interior minister, Sheikh Rasheed Ahmad, claimed that she was not kidnapped at all but that it was a conspiracy against Pakistan by the Indian intelligence agency.
 This allegation was strongly rejected by the Afghan Foreign Ministry, while the Indian Ministry of External Affairs described Pakistan's denial of the kidnapping as "stooping to a new low."

 Afghan government

 In reaction to the incident, Afghanistan withdrew its ambassador and top diplomats from Pakistan's capital until all security threats to them were neutralized.

 Protests

 A large group of Afghans protested against the incident outside the Embassy of Pakistan in Kabul.

-Afghan diaspora protested against the incident across the globe, including in the United States, Belgium, Denmark, Germany and the United Kingdom.
+Members of the Afghan diaspora protested against the incident across the globe, including in the United States, Belgium, Denmark, Germany and the United Kingdom.
 They expressed their displeasure over Pakistan's support for the Taliban and called for a permanent ceasefire in Afghanistan.
 There were protests in Washington, D.C. and London on 23 July, in Berlin on 24 July, and in Brussels on 25 July.

 In Copenhagen, Denmark, activists from the Pashtun Tahafuz Movement (PTM) protested on 23 July in front of the Pakistan Embassy against the kidnapping of Selsela Alikhil and the alleged abduction of 11-year-old Ulus Yar Khan by the Pakistan intelligence agency.